vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-need to send hand positions along with camera movement

-need to cache that in ETS
+add a box that is parented to the controller mesh, to detect intersections with things to pick up

 need to draw hand meshes for other members

 ===

-add a box that is parented to the controller mesh, to detect intersections with things to pick up
+need to cache that in ETS